redbluewater/BATSallTime/README.md

 Krista
 - [x] Add to README.md: if you want to XYZ data stream ... go the data-portal (make link to that site at GitHub)
-- [ ] Consider how to move the code forward in a way that combines the work that has been done into one pipeline
+- [x] update GitHub README.md again once all the pieces are ready
 - [ ] Work on Craig's code to make one cast and coordinate so end up with cruise and nominal depths (setting up to integrate with data-portal)
-- [ ] update GitHub README.md again once all the pieces are ready
+- [ ] organize brainstorming session for February BIOS-SCOPE meeting

 Rachel
 - [ ]  Discuss pipeline with Rod and finalize the CTD processing.